 Lavima

-• CAPA-IVF* is a disruptive new fertility technology.
+• CAPA-IVM* is a disruptive new fertility technology.

-• CAPA-IVF enables a more natural way of obtaining mature oocytes for IVF and social freezing without the burden and risks of systemic ovarian stimulation.
+• CAPA-IVM enables a more natural way of obtaining mature oocytes for IVF and egg freezing without the burden and risks of systemic ovarian stimulation.

-• CAPA-IVF aims to provide an alternative safe and effective option for infertile couples, and when seeking oocytes and embryo preservation for future fertility.
+• CAPA-IVM aims to provide an alternative safe and effective option for infertile couples, and when seeking oocytes and embryo preservation for future fertility.

 * * Voung et al., Human Reproduction 2020